JuliaDiff/ChainRulesCore.jl/docs/src/index.md

 ChainRules defines a [`Tangent`](@ref) tangent type to represent tangents of `struct`s, `Tuple`s, `NamedTuple`s, and `Dict`s.

 Additionally, for signalling semantics, we distinguish between two tangent types representing a zero tangent.
-[`NoTangent`](@ref) type represent situtations in which the tangent space does not exist, e.g. an index into an array can not be perturbed.
+[`NoTangent`](@ref) type represent situations in which the tangent space does not exist, e.g. an index into an array can not be perturbed.
 [`ZeroTangent`](@ref) is used for cases where the tangent happens to be zero, e.g. because the primal argument is not used in the computation.

 We also define [`Thunk`](@ref)s to allow certain optimisation.